schuza/openvswitch/README.md

 openvswitch
 ===========

-An Open vSwitch (1.4.3) package for OpenWrt release "Backfire".
+UPDATE: Works now with OpenWrt "Barrier Breaker" (Bleeding Edge)

-Note, due to the new introduced netifd in the upcoming release "Attitude Adjustment" this package only works with the old release "Backfire".
+Open vSwitch 1.9.0 (OvS) package for OpenWrt

 Installation
 ------------

-The best is to integrate this as a feed in OpenWrt
+Install this as a feed!

 ### Installation in OpenWrt